bradzickafoose/Sprint-Challenge-React-Wars/Answers.md

 1. What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+There are two categories of side effects in React components - those that don’t require clean-up and those that do require cleanup.

 Perform Async functions and side effects (like data fetching) inside of `useEffect` (takes a callback).
 The second argument is an array of dependencies (Don't forget this!).
 Include any variable the useEffect uses that might change, or an empty array if there are none.